zgrannan/ibc-rs/comparison.md

 # WARNING

-- these ideas reflect my __limited experience__ with both
+- what follows reflects my __limited experience__ with both
 - I'll make __claims__, probably __wrong__ ones
-    - (I might even say we shouldn't be using `TLA+`)
+    - (I might even say we don't need `TLA+`)
 - nevertheless, my hope is that it can __bootstrap an interesting conversation__
 - I didn't prepare well enough the most important part of this presentation; so please __interrupt me and ask questions__ when I start not making sense

 ***

-`"Model Checking X"` means that the model of our system is written in the `X` language.
+By `"Model Checking X"` I mean that the model of our system is written in the `X` language.

 #### What's a model?